wesleyegberto/dotfiles/key_bindings.md

 ```
 C-t              " open new tab
-C-x              " open in a vertical split window
+C-s              " open in a horizontal split window
-C-v              " open in a horizontal split window
+C-v              " open in a vertical split window
 ```

 ```